To Shake the Sleeping Self 3/7/2021

 By the way, customers, you should:

-- Thank retailers who have simple, fun programs by patronizing them as much as possible and actually thanking them - really, send them an email
+- Reward retailers who have simple, fun programs by patronizing them as much as possible and actually thanking them - I'm serious, send them an email

 I love loyalty programs.
 When they're done right, everyone wins.